-The Department of Homeland Security (DHS) will use the January 2014 Office of Management and Budget (OMB) Scorecard on Sustainability/Energy as a benchmark to identify and track the best opportunities to reduce pollution, improve efficiency and cut costs.
-Under Executive Order 13514, President Obama directed federal agencies to lead by example in clean energy and to meet a range of energy, water, and pollution and waste reduction targets.
+The Department of Homeland Security (DHS) will use the January 2017 Office of Management and Budget (OMB) Scorecard on Sustainability/Energy as a benchmark to identify and track the best opportunities to reduce pollution, improve efficiency and cut costs.
+Under Executive Order 13693, federal agencies are directed to lead by example in clean energy and to meet a range of energy, water, and pollution and waste reduction targets.
 The benchmarks were established before the Department experienced dramatic growth of its personnel supporting law enforcement missions which masks some of the Department’s achievements since 2009.
 Nevertheless the benchmarks provide an effective opportunity for tracking progress from year-to-year.

-The January 2014 OMB Scorecard shows that during fiscal year 2013 (FY13) the Department reduced its energy consumption, greenhouse gas emissions, potable water use, and made strides towards energy independence.
-The Department is committed to maintaining its mission capabilities while working to increase energy efficiency, reduce fleet petroleum consumption, conserve water, reduce waste, support sustainable communities and leverage federal purchasing power to promote environmentally preferred products and technologies.
+The January 2017 OMB Scorecard shows that during fiscal year 2016 (FY16) the Department reduced its energy consumption, greenhouse gas emissions, potable water use, and increased its use of renewable energy.
+The Department is committed to maintaining its mission capabilities while working to increase energy efficiency, reduce fleet petroleum consumption, conserve water, reduce waste, increase sustainable buildings and leverage federal purchasing power to promote environmentally preferred products and technologies.

 DHS will continue to address areas that need improvement.
 Challenged by a growing mission, DHS developed an innovative new strategy for managing law enforcement fleets.
-In FY12 to FY13 the Fleet Program realized a 4 percent decrease in inventory size and a 6 percent decrease in petroleum fuel consumption.
+In FY16 DHS reported a vehicle fleet per mile reduction of 17.5% compared to a FY 2014 baseline.

 A joint effort in sustainability and efficiency, the DHS “Freeze the Footprint” innovation plan includes detailed cost savings and avoidances in operating expenses and energy consumption, sales proceeds from disposals, and space cost reductions from flexible workplace strategies.
 The largest and most significant portion of cost savings will be realized through deploying flexible workplace strategies which should translate into further greenhouse gas emission reductions.